WHY JOIN THE COPERNICUS MASTERS

-The Copernicus Masters 2017 winners will be awarded at the Awards Ceremony on 7 Nov ‘17 in line with the 4th Satellite Masters Conference.
-Both events will be the festive highlight of the European Space Week in Tallinn, Estonia.
+The Copernicus Masters 2017 winners were awarded at the Awards Ceremony on 7 Nov 2017 in line with the 4th Satellite Masters Conference.
+Both events took place during the European Space Week in Tallinn, Estonia.

-With support from its international network, the Copernicus Masters aids participants in realising their applications and business models.
-This year's edition once again featured various topic-specific challenges and corresponding prizes to be awarded by a series of prominent partners:
+Together with its international network, the Copernicus Masters supports participants to realise their applications and business models.
+The 2017 edition once again featured various topic-specific challenges and the corresponding prizes were awarded by our prominent partners: